UnicornTV/Flourish-Tutorial/1_storyboard.md

 you see we have FirstViewController.swift and a SecondViewController.swift file and no file to correspond to the Tab Bar controller in our storyboard.
 We will eventually add a file for this controller, but there is still a controller in our project.
-Elements that are dragged onto a storybard have default functionality and if we are not extending that functionality, we often don't need to create a .swift file for that controller.
+Elements that are dragged onto a storyboard have default functionality and if we are not extending that functionality, we often don't need to create a .swift file for that controller.